anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Certificate Request (5) and Response (6):<br>
-  Certificates SHALL be requested and provided as specified in the Lightweight CMP Profile
+  Certificates SHALL be requested and provided as specified in the LwCMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile, Section 4.1.1}} (based on CRMF) or
   {{I-D.ietf-lamps-lightweight-cmp-profile, Section 4.1.4}} (based on PKCS#10).